Pirates of the Caribbean (film series): Critical and public response

 The series is noted for its high quality of acting talent.
 The visual and practical effects are considered some of the best ever done on film, so much so that audiences believed certain CGI elements of the films were real and done practically.
 However, the plots of the four sequels have received mixed reviews, with the general consensus that they are too bloated and convoluted to follow.
 Pirates of the Caribbean is noted for reinvigorating the pirate film genre after decades of either no pirate films or failed pirate films.
 The success of the series saw Disney and Jerry Bruckheimer try to replicate the franchise's success by releasing other big budget adventure films such as Prince of Persia: The Sands of Time and The Lone Ranger, the latter of which was directed by Gore Verbinski.
 Both of them have failed to achieve critical or financial success.

 Accolades

 Academy Awards

 Together, the first three films were nominated for a total of 11 Academy Awards, of which a single award was won.

 Golden Globe Awards

-Together, all the four films were nominated for a total of 2 Golden Globe Awards, of which neither were won.
+Together, all the five films were nominated for a total of 2 Golden Globe Awards, of which neither were won.